 - For unmarried U.S. citizen fathers, we also require a legal statement recognizing paternity (“Vaterschaftsanerkennung”) and a legal statement regarding custody(“Sorgerechterklärung”).
 Please bring the original and 1 photocopy of the document.

-- If you also wish to apply for your child’s first passport, please also bring the forms outlined here.
+- If you also wish to apply for your child’s first passport, please also bring the the following

 Please remember to bring all required documentation with you to your appointment.
 If you do not bring all of the required forms and supporting documentation, you may be required to reschedule your appointment and there will be a delay in processing your case.